Construction Permits Explained: 9 Critical Facts Every Property Owner Need

 Inspection Scheduling

-Throughout construction, your general contractor schedules required inspections at appropriate project milestones:
+Throughout construction, your general contractor schedules required inspections at appropriate project milestones: foundation inspections, rough-in inspections for framing, electrical, plumbing, and mechanical, insulation and weatherproofing checks, final inspections, and certificate of occupancy.

 Direct Building Department Interaction

-You shouldn’t need to interact with building departments directly—that’s precisely why you hired a professional construction company.
-Your contractor manages all department communication, addresses inspector questions, and resolves issues.
+You shouldn’t need to interact with building departments directly — that’s precisely why you hired a professional contractor.
+Your team manages all department communication, addresses inspector questions, and resolves issues.
+If your contractor regularly asks you to handle permit issues, they’re failing a basic responsibility.
+To understand the full scope of what contractors should manage, see our article on what a commercial general contractor actually does.

-Understanding Permit Costs
+Understanding Construction Permits Costs

 Fee Calculation Methods